 This family-run farm located just over an hour’s drive from Manhattan has been hosting apple-and-pumpkin-picking folks for over three decades now.
-From August through October, a $5 entry fee gets you access to the farm and orchards, plus you get a $2 credit towards any purchases (kids under two enter for free).
-The farm’s also got other produce, hay bale mazes, and a “Little Village” filled with child-sized farmhouses to play in.
+From June through October, a $7 entry fee during the week and $10 on weekends and holidays gets you access to the farm and orchards (kids under two enter for free).
+They have a whopping 19 varieties of apples to pick, along with grapes, pears, and many vegetables.
+Other fun activities include hay bale mazes, and a “Little Village” filled with child-sized farmhouses to play in.

 2. Barton Orchards

 63 Apple Tree Lane, Poughquag, NY

 This Poughquag farm offers up over 100 acres of apple orchards with produce ripe for the picking (for a fee, of course), in addition to a pumpkin patch, farmer’s market, and taproom with outdoor seating.
 Admission is free unless it’s a festival weekend, but the fee grants you access to a bevy of fall activities, including hayrides, a corn maze, and live music.
 The orchards host a number of fall-ready events, including a Jack O’Lantern Jubilee and a weekend-long Harvest Fair.
 Also within the farm is Tree Top Adventures, an aerial adventure course.